 The school district's Food Service Department is self-supporting and non-profit.
 It is not funded by taxpayer dollars.
-However, each school cafeteria is maintained as a vital part of a full lunch, including milk, is \$2.50 (subject to change per school board and/or state); dessert is not included but can be purchased separately.
-Breakfast is served daily and costs \$1.25.
+However, each school cafeteria is maintained as a vital part of a full lunch, including milk, is \$2.60 (subject to change per school board and/or state); dessert is not included but can be purchased separately.
+Breakfast is served daily and costs \$1.35.
 Other a la carte items are also available, including pizza, hot dogs, hamburgers, peanut butter and jelly sandwiches, a variety of salads.
 For students who bring their lunch, a selection of milk, including low fat, is available for \$0.70.
 A variety of snacks and ice cream is also available.
-A monthly menu is distributed to each child.
 Monthly menus can be viewed on the Neshaminy website at www.neshaminy.org by scrolling down to Food Service Department.